COLORECTAL CANCER IS THE 2nd

 African Americans should begin screening at 45 year of age, and patients OF ANY AGE with bleeding symptoms suggestive of a GI source or other alarm symptoms should be evaluated aggressively and promptly.

-How can I get checked for colorectal cancer?
+How can I get checked for

 Several different screening tests are available.
 These include: stool studies to look for occult blood, stool DNA tests, sigmoidoscopy, colonoscopy, and virtual colonoscopy.